Auditor General of Canada

-The Auditor General of Canada is an officer of the Parliament of Canada to aid accountability and oversight by conducting independent financial audits of federal government operations.
-These audits provide members of parliament with objective evidence to help them examine the government's activities and hold it to account.
+The Auditor General of Canada (French: La vérificatrice générale du Canada) is a Supreme audit institution which acts as an officer to the Parliament of Canada tasked with highlighting accountability and oversight by conducting independent financial audits of federal government's operations.
+These performance audits, known as the Auditor-General's Report provide members of parliament with objective evidence to help them examine the government's activities and hold it to account and improve good governance among public officers included.

 Karen Hogan was appointed Auditor General of Canada in June 2020.
 She replaced interim Auditor General of Canada Sylvain Ricard.

 Office

 Auditors general are appointed by the governor general in council (cabinet) on advice of the House of Commons and Senate for a non-renewable term of ten years.
-An auditor general may only be removed for cause by the governor in council with the approval of both the House of Commons and Senate.
+An auditor general may only be removed for cause by the governor-in-council with the approval of both the House of Commons and Senate.
+The Oversight and Accountability (the Federal Accountability Act) and Auditor General Act gives this body substantial independence from both cabinet and Head of Government control.

 The auditor general's responsibilities include: